First Time Buyers

 Your solicitor’s enquiries should be well underway and they should have draft contracts ready for you and the seller to sign.
 Once contracts are signed your solicitor will be able to exchange contracts on your instruction.
 On exchange of contracts there is no going back, so be very sure you are happy with all the sale arrangements before you commit yourself.

 Typically at exchange (unless exchange and completion are on the same day), you will have to put down a deposit of 5 or 10% of the purchase price.
-You also need to make sure that the building is insured as you are now legally obliged to buy it (your solicitor will help make sure that this happens).
+As you are now legally obliged to buy the property you will need to make sure it is insured to meet mortgage conditions (your Solicitor should check that the property is insured).
+We are able to help you with the insurance.

 Check That: